 As many experts have stated, anything that has a mouth can potentially bite.

-However, as Psychology Today points out, not every dog has a mouth like the Rottweiler, which makes a Rottweiler bite far more dangerous than that of most dogs.
+However, not every dog has a mouth like the Rottweiler, making a Rottweiler bite far more dangerous than most dogs.

 The Rottweiler bite force was measured as 328 pounds of bite pressure – a force greater than that of either the Pit Bull (American Staffordshire Terrier) or the German Shepherd, but behind that of giant Mastiffs, which came in with a bite force of 552 pounds.